DonTseTse/bash_commons/string_handling.md

 </table>

 ### get_string_bytes()
 Computes the byte representation of a string.
-Non-ascii chars like à,é,å,ê,etc. are transformed to their character code, é f.ex. is \303\251
+Non-ASCII chars like à,é,å,ê,etc. are transformed to their character code, é f.ex. is \303\251.
+Uses the *C* locale internally.

 <table>
 	<tr><td><b>Param.</b></td><td align="center"><code>$1</code></td><td width="90%">string to get the byte representation of</td></tr>